The main features of the Scientific Trunk, which is divided into six blocks, include:

 - Chief Concern Course and Interprofessional Collaborative Skills-Introduction.

 - Development of patient care and information management skills throughout the year.

 - Additional longitudinal elements that start at this stage.

-Foundations of Molecular Medicine
+Foundations of Medicine Blocks

 By the end of the Scientific Trunk, you will have gained a comprehensive skill set that prepares you for expanded clinical time in the Clinical Trunk rotations.

 Please note, these diagrams are provided for reference only.
 Curriculum details are subject to change.